 Evento

 The engagement of youth in the bioeconomy is crucial, because they will manage the earth’s ecosystems in the future.
-Lack of decision-making power is barrier to youth participation in the bioeconomy.
+Lack of decision-making power are barriers to youth participation in the bioeconomy.
 The future of the worldwide bioeconomy will be strongly influenced by the migration of young people from rural to urban areas and the ageing of the rural population.
 Attractive jobs and living environments must be created in rural areas in order for young people to return and remain there.
 Education must adequately prepare youth with interdisciplinary knowledge and skills for the bioeconomy, including ICTs and STEM.

-On the other hand, young bioeconomy entrepreneurs need to be helped to overcome barriers such as lack of access to finance, investment and markets.
-Barriers to entering the bioeconomy also include a lack of information about what the bioeconomy is, its market and growth prospects, and a lack of regulations and procedures.
+On the other hand, young bioeconomy entrepreneurs need to be helped to overcome barriers such as lack of access to finance, investment and markets, but also scarce knowledge of regulations and procedures.
 Central to entrepreneurship is fostering international collaboration and cooperation.
 Italy is the largest EU Country located in the core of the Mediterranean Sea, and it has recently launched the Mattei Plan aimed at implementing joint projects with Algeria, the Democratic Republic of Congo, Egypt, Ethiopia, Ivory Coast, Kenya, Morocco, Mozambique and Tunisia, particularly in the fields agriculture and food security, water and energy, health, education and training.
 To create appropriate instruments and stimulate the development of a sustainable and equitable bioeconomy, initiatives will be co-designed in collaboration with local communities and in synergy with ongoing European initiatives.

 Currently, more than 65% of the population in the southern Mediterranean and East Africa depend on biological resources for food, energy, medicine and other uses.
 However, the overall production of biological resources in these areas is declining due to the adverse effects of climate change, soil degradation, and biodiversity loss.
 These same countries often use biological resources in their raw form and dispose of a significant proportion of them as biological waste, losing value and causing environmental problems.
 Such natural resources have the potential to be used and transformed more efficiently to produce food and other value-added products, thereby improving food security while creating jobs and linking smallholder farmers to new bio-based value chains.
 Locating processing facilities close to production areas is seen as the most promising approach to increasing rural employment.
 Bringing technological innovation to rural areas can help mitigate environmental threats, restore local natural capital and regenerate agriculture.
-Finally, in the context of an increasingly complex geopolitical landscape, a sustainable and equitable bioeconomy can help promote social cohesion and political stability.
+Finally, in the context of an increasingly complex geopolitical landscape, a sustainable and equitable bio-economy can help promote social cohesion and political stability.

 Session Chairs